-If you receive a "New Device Login" email from Privacy and you do recognize the location listed, no worries!
-Just enter the one-time password listed in the email and you'll back to paying with Privacy.
+If you receive a New Device Login email from Privacy and you do recognize the information listed, no worries!
+Just enter the one-time passcode listed in the email, and you'll be back to paying with Privacy.

-If you receive a "New Device Login" email from Privacy and you don't recognize the location listed, we recommend taking the following steps to secure your account:
+If you receive a New Device Login email from Privacy and you don't recognize the information listed, we recommend taking the following steps to secure your account:

-- Secure your email account.
 Anyone who has access to your email account may also be able to access your Privacy Account.
 Change your email password regularly and enable 2FA on that account as well if it's available.

 For more info on how to do this, please contact your email provider's support team.

 I've followed these steps and my account is secure.
 But how did someone else get my password?

 Passwords can be obtained in multiple ways.
 Here are a few common examples:

 If you used the same passwords on multiple sites, someone could have obtained the password you use for Privacy from another account or service that stores them improperly.